SimplyTil/yourls-shortener-extension/README.md

   - When enabled: You'll be asked to provide a custom keyword each time you shorten a URL
   - When disabled: URLs will be shortened immediately using YOURLS' automatic keyword generation

-- **Auto-Copy**: Toggle wether to copy the short link automatically into clipboard
+- **Auto-Copy**: Toggle whether to copy the short link automatically into clipboard
-  - When enabled: Short URL will always be safed in clipboard without clicking on copy manually
+  - When enabled: Short URL will always be saved in clipboard without clicking on copy manually
   - When disabled: You'll have to click on copy manually

+### Additional Server Configuration

+You can optionally configure a second YOURLS server:

+- Enable the "Enable additional YOURLS server" toggle
+- Configure the URL, signature token, and a display name for the second server
+- Use the server selector dropdown in the extension popup to choose which server to use when shortening URLs

 ### Saving Your Settings
 After configuring all options, click the "Save" button.
 A confirmation message will appear when your settings are successfully saved.